RediSearch/ftsb/README.md

        -max-queries 100000 -workers 8 -print-interval 20000
 ```

+#### Sustainable Throughput benchmark
+To really understand a system behavior we also cant relay solely on doing the full percentile analysis while stressing the system to it's maximum RPS.

+We need to be able to compare the behavior under different throughput and/or configurations, to be able to get the best "Sustainable Throughput: The throughput achieved while safely maintaining service levels.
+ To enabling full percentile spectrum and Sustainable Throughput analysis you can use:
+- `--hdr-latencies` : enable writing the High Dynamic Range (HDR) Histogram of Response Latencies to the file with the name specified by this.
+By default no file will be saved.
+- `--max-rps` : enable limiting the rate of queries per second, 0 = no limit.
+By default no limit is specified and the binaries will stress the DB up to the maximum.
+A normal "modus operandi" would be to initially stress the system ( no limit on RPS) and afterwards that we know the limit vary with lower rps configurations.

+#### Level of parallel queries
 You can change the value of the `--workers` flag to
 control the level of parallel queries run at the same time.

-The
+#### Understanding the output
-resulting output will look similar to this:
+The resulting stdout output will look similar to this:
 ```text
 (...)
 after 80000 queries with 16 workers: